Dr Marcia Vera Espinoza

 Email: email@example.comTelephone: +44 (0)20 7882 2751Room Number: Geography Building, Room 219

 I joined the School of Geography in September 2018.
-My research and teaching seat at the intersection of development, political and social geography, with a focus on migration and Latin America.
+My research and teaching seat at the intersection of development, political and social geography, with a focus on migration, forced displacement, and Latin America.
 I am particularly interested in the study of migration and refugee dynamics, experiences and governance in Latin America, as well as in other regions of the global South.
-I am currently expanding my work into the geographies of integration in South America.
-I completed my BA at the University of Chile, followed by an MA in International Studies and a PhD, based in Geography, at the University of Sheffield.
+I completed my BA at the University of Chile, followed by an MA in International Studies and a PhD in 2016, based in Geography, at the University of Sheffield.
+I am a Fellow of the Higher Education Academy since June 2020.

-I am also an associate researcher in the project ´Prospects for International Migration Governance´ (MIGPROSP).
-Previously, I have taught and researched at the University of Sheffield (2015-2018).
+Before joining QMUL, I was an associate researcher in the ERC funded project 'Prospects for International Migration Governance' (MIGPROSP), and taught at the University of Sheffield (2015-2018).

-My teaching places students as main actors of their learning experience.
+My teaching places students as the main actors of their learning experience.
 They are encouraged to develop critical thinking while they take the lead in constructing scenarios that allow them to ground ideas, theoretical frameworks and methodologies to praxis.
 I value and recognize students’ professional and personal experiences as pivotal in developing their knowledge and independence of thought.
 In my modules, I encourage active participation, reflexive practices and the development of various academic and professional skills.
-My research-led teaching aims to foster critical thinking around the complexities and multiple-levels and actors involved in migration.
-I have over five years of experience teaching on migration, asylum, development and research methods.
+My research-led teaching aims to foster critical thinking around the complexities and multiple-levels and actors involved in migration and development processes and practice.
+I am also passionate about teaching and discussing qualitative research methods.

 - GEG5128 Spaces of Uneven Development (convenor)